 Origins of Pinot Noir

-Pinot Noir was planted unsuccessfully in the late 1800s in Coonawarra, but was better suited to conditions in southern Victoria before phylloxera and other farming practises virtually wiped out the variety.
-The Yarra Valley’s re-emergence as a wine region coincided with the rebirth of Pinot Noir, and today it is the most widely planted red varietal in that region.
-The cool climates of Tasmania and the Adelaide Hills also offer great sites for Pinot Noir, while Western Australia’s Pemberton and Great Southern regions are showing potential to create fine Pinot Noir.
+Pinot Noir was planted unsuccessfully in the late 1800s in Coonawarra, but was better suited to conditions in the cooler conditions of southern Victoria, before phylloxera and other farming practises virtually wiped out the variety.
+The Yarra Valley’s re-emergence as a wine region from the 1960s onwards coincided with the rebirth of Pinot Noir, and today it is the most widely planted red varietal in that region.

 Once in the winery, the grapes need careful handling due to their thin skins and low phenolic content, so physical pump-overs are kept to a minimum.
 These days more and more winemakers are including a percentage of stems in the ferment to enhance the aromatic and textural qualities of the finished wine, and oak usage is more skilfully matched to the style being produced.